supermarkt/checkjebon/README.md

 # Open data

 Product [price data](https://github.com/supermarkt/checkjebon/blob/main/data/supermarkets.json?raw=true) is updated frequently and may be reused in other projects.
+For example, you can get a price alert when a product you don't buy often is discounted, such as cleaning supplies or personal care products, or more expensive products with long expiration dates such as (soft) drinks or bake-off pizzas.
+Data journalists may use the data to see trends or verify claims from supermarkets.